kyrylo/kyrylo/README.md

 That's why I created Telebugs.

-I've always had a vision for a simple, reliable, and affordable error monitoring tool that focuses on the essentials. **Telebugs is the realization of that vision**.
+I've always had a vision for a simple, reliable, and affordable error tracking tool that focuses on the essentials. **Telebugs is the realization of that vision**.

 As a Telegram user for over 10 years, I know how **powerful and reliable** the platform is.
 That's why I chose Telegram as the foundation for Telebugs.